Universality for polynomial invariants on ribbon graphs with half-ribbons: Abstract

 \section{Abstract}

-In this paper, we analyze the Bollobas and Riordan polynomial for ribbon graphs with flags introduced in arXiv:1301.1987[math.CO] and prove its universality.
-We also show that this polynomial can be defined on some equivalence classes of ribbon graphs involving flag moves and that the new polynomial is still universal on these classes.\\
+In this paper, we analyze the Bollob\'as and Riordan polynomial $\cR$ for ribbon graphs with half-ribbons introduced in [Combinatorics, Probability and Computing 31, 507-549, 2022].
+We prove the universality property of a multivariate version of $\cR$ whereas $\cR$ itself turns out to be universal for a subclass of ribbon graphs with half-ribbons.
+We also show that $\cR$ can be defined on some equivalence classes of ribbon graphs involving half-ribbons moves and that the new polynomial is universal on these classes.\\

 MSC(2010): 05C10, 57M15